-On Tuesday, November 23, 2021, SNF Dialogues held an open, public discussion on the essential human right to health.
+On Tuesday, 23 November 2021, the SNF Dialogues held an open, public discussion on the essential human right to health.

-The availability and quality of care, as well as questions of access and ethics, were central themes of the live Dialogues webcast.
-Discussion between the audience and the speakers at this 48th SNF Dialogues event covered how the COVID-19 pandemic highlighted—as dramatically as possible—the unpreparedness of health systems worldwide, our future after the pandemic, and more.
+The availability and quality of care, as well as the questions of access and ethics, were among the central themes of the live Dialogues webcast.
+Discussion between the audience and the speakers during the 48th SNF Dialogues event covered how the Covid-19 pandemic highlighted - in the most tragic way - the unpreparedness of health systems worldwide, our future after the pandemic, and more.

 Effy Vayena, Professor of Bioethics at the Swiss Institute of Technology (ETH) and Chair of the Greek National Bioethics and Technoethics Commission, said, “Major studies have shown that life expectancy is determined more accurately by one’s postcode than by their genes.
 At the moment, there can be as much as a 10-year difference in life expectancy from postal code to postal code.”
 On the impact of the pandemic, she said, “Most countries were unprepared for the pandemic.
 We are struggling with a difficult situation.
 The question is what we can learn right now.
 We are not done with the pandemic, but there is an important lesson to be learned about health literacy and trust in scientific knowledge and the health system.”

 “The importance of self-sacrifice by medical staff—and especially nursing staff—is something that I could not possibly overstate.
-It is definitely an important lesson of the pandemic: in hard times, we must unite,” said Dr. Panagiotis Koulouvaris, Assistant Professor at the First Orthopedic Clinic of the National & Kapodistrian University of Athens (NKUA), President of the nonprofit Regeneration & Progress, and SNF Health Advisor.
-He also spoke about health services in Greece outside of Athens and the work of Regeneration & Progress.
-“The efforts of SNF are a prime example of successful public-private partnership, because the public sector could not possibly meet this need on its own—for many reasons.
+It is definitely an important lesson of the pandemic: in hard times, we must unite,” said Dr. Panagiotis Koulouvaris, Assistant Professor at the First Orthopedic Clinic of the National and Kapodistrian University of Athens, President of the non-profit initiative Regeneration and Progress, and SNF Health Advisor.
+He also spoke about health services in Greece outside of Athens and the work of Regeneration and Progress.
+“The efforts of the SNF are a prime example of successful public-private partnership, because the public sector could not possibly meet this need on its own—for many reasons.
 Let’s take, for example, the island of Agathonisi, with its 120 residents, where it is not possible to send a specialized doctor to stay for multiple months, because, as you can understand, you would practically be decommissioning the doctor, and the government doesn’t have the ability to visit every 14-16 months with a team of about 30 people, of 15 different specialties, to do a full check-up for locals.
 But we have the ability to be there, thanks to a major grant from SNF.”

-Creating further opportunity for public discussion around this critical topic, SNF Nostos Conference 2022 will address the theme of health on June 23-24.
+Creating further opportunity for public discussion around this critical topic, the SNF Nostos Conference 2022 will address the theme of health between June 23 and 24.